vidyasagarpogiri/Cognitive/Speech_to_Text/README.md

 # Code Usage
-- Transcibe_v1.py: Batch processing of the .wav audio files from local folder using google speech-to-text API, use it in gcloud shell
+- Transcibe_v1.py: Batch processing of the .wav audio files from local folder using google speech-to-text API, use it in gcloud shell, the <transcribe_gcs(gcs_uri)> function is not working properly yet
 ```
 python C:\Users\luopa\Desktop\Cognitive\transcribe2.py C:/Users/luopa/Desktop/Cognitive/azure_audioclips
 ```